-Keto blueberry pie – An healthy low carb dessert
+Keto blueberry pie – A healthy low carb dessert

 It is almost Christmas and I am still busy in the kitchen developing healthy baking recipes to enjoy with my family on Christmas day.
 Our favorite Christmas dessert is usually a Linzertorte.
 A Linzertorte is a crusty pie made with a nut crust using almonds, walnuts and lots of sugar.
 The pie is usually filled with blueberry jam.
 Then the leftover of the crust is used to design a cross on the top of the pie.
 This said you understand how this pie is far away from my new sugar free diet.
 After few trials and adjustment I finally manage to recreate a similar Linzertorte pie with a similar crunchy crust and moist sweet jam-like while sugar-free.
 Below this is the crust I developed made with a mixture of whole walnuts, almond meal and coconut flour.
 I sometime bake the crust in a small dishes as you can see below or in a larger pie pan for a family size keto blueberry pie.

 I used the leftover of the dough to design a stars shape on the top of the pie.
 The texture of the dough is a bit more crumbly than the usual recipe but it is really malleable like play dough so it is still easy to use.
 I highly recommend to use a removable bottom pan to easily unmold the crust from the pan without breaking the crust.
-I used a this removable bottom pan below and you can read more information about it here.
 I filled the pie with an homemade blueberry chia seed jam.